Definition of Critical Thinking Skills

 - Taking courses in community college

-To improve your thinking skills, you need to go beyond just maintaining your mind.
+To improve your critical thinking skills, you need to go beyond just maintaining your mind.
 You cannot just keep doing the same thing day-in, day-out and expect to get better.
 Critical thinkers are always working on self-improvement.

 You always need to be thinking about things that are new and difficult for you to understand.

 The things that you learn need to be difficult.
 It’s through the difficulty and discomfort in thinking that you are improving your critical thinking and problem solving skills.
 It’s just like going to the gym: no pain, no gain.

 - Taking college courses (or one of these alternatives) in topics that you find very difficult